bazilinskyy/bazilinskyy.github.io/_publications/jeon2015report.md

 pdf: jeon2015report
 image: jeon2015report.jpg
 display: Proceedings of AutomotiveUI.
 Graz, Austria
+display: Adjunct Proceedings of the 7th International Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutoUI).
+Graz, Austria
 year: 2015
 abstract: "As driving is mainly a visual task, auditory displays play a critical role for in-vehicle interactions.To improve in-vehicle auditory interactions to the advanced level, auditory display researchers and automotive user interface researchers came together to discuss this timely topic at an in-vehicle auditory interactions workshop at the International Conference on Auditory Display (ICAD).The present paper reports discussion outcomes from the workshop for more discussions at the AutoUI conference."
 ---